THE COURAGE FOR PROFESSIONAL REORIENTATION

 out of it

-Did the interview go well, and you now have to negotiate your salary?
-We’ll help you to put yourself in a good position.
+The interview went well and you now have to negotiate your salary?
+We'll help you to put yourself in a good position.